To schedule your COVID vaccine appointment or for more resources visituwhealth.org/covid

 People who are institutionalized in rehab centers or nursing homes

-GI Disease – People with GI diseases may not absorb nutrients as well as other people.
+GI disease: People with GI diseases might not absorb nutrients as well as other people.